The 4-out 1-in motion offense (also known as ’41’) is one of the most popular and versatile basketball offenses in today’s game at all levels.

 This spacing also provides your team with many opportunities to drive to the rim and will lead to many open shot opportunities as it’s hard to help and recover.

 Teaches Players How to Play Basketball – This is the most important trait I look for when choosing a youth basketball offense.
-A decision-making continuity like the 4 out 1 in offense develops basketball IQ and will assist players to be the best they can be in the future.
+A decision-making continuity like the 4-out 1-in motion offense develops basketball IQ and will assist players to be the best they can be in the future.

-Perfect Spacing – Many coaches claim that the 4 out 1 in offense has ‘perfect’ spacing.
+Perfect Spacing – Many coaches claim that the 4-out 1-in motion offense has ‘perfect’ spacing.
 When in the wing and slot spots, the players will be about 18 feet apart.
 This is close enough that the offensive team can make sharp and direct passes, but far enough away that one defender can’t guard two players.

 Can Adjust to Any Skill Level – Due to the progressions of this offense, the 4-out 1-in can be as complex as you want or as simple as you want.
 It can be a great offense for a youth team simply running cuts, or a great offense for a professional team by utilizing all the different actions and reads.